Role-based access control

 Control who can view your documentation

 Fern allows you to restrict parts of your navigation to individuals with specific roles.
-Below, we walk through each of the steps required to configure RBAC.
+RBAC enables you to create different levels of access for different user types within your documentation.

 1